Cepr0/sb-reactive-transaction-publishing-event-issue/readme.md

 mvn spring-boot:run
 ```

-(or you can start cluster simply with the application: `mvn spring-boot:run Dspring.profiles.active=replSet`)
+(or you can start cluster simply with the application: `mvn spring-boot:run -Dspring.profiles.active=replSet`)

 3) Run the requests from the `demo-requests.http` file